Android TV: Introduction and How It Works

 All of your favorite applications on this television are displayed as ribbons.
 That is a horizontally scrolling set of recently viewed content and recommendations from within a specific app.

-A lot like the Amazon Fire TV OS, or Roku OS, or Apple’s tvOS, the Android TV supports a wide range of television features such as HDR, 4K UltraHD, and Dolby Atmos.
+A lot like the Amazon Fire TV OS, Roku OS, or Apple’s tvOS, the Android TV supports a wide range of television features such as HDR, 4K UltraHD, and Dolby Atmos.

 Whether you can take advantage of this feature or not is also mostly dependent on the device in which the Android TV has been installed.
-The hardware of your device must support all of these features before you can use them.

 How do I get Android TV?

-You may be wondering why we have not mentioned Amazon’s Fire TV is an Android television, probably because you have seen articles all around the web that suggests that it is an Android television, but do not be fooled by any of those articles.
+You may be wondering why we have not mentioned Amazon’s Fire TV is an Android television, probably because you have seen articles all around the web that suggest that it is an Android television, but do not be fooled by any of those articles.

 These kinds of televisions from unknown brands are most likely devices that feature the older version of Android and cannot do the same things that up-to-date Android users can do.

 It is, however, very possible for you to use the basic Android TV features without using a Google account.
-However, if you would like to download any additional applications or even use Google assistant, you must have a Google account.

 You will be required to type in or enter your Google account when you set up your Android TV device for the first time.
-If you already possess another Android device such as a tablet or a smartphone, you can speed up the setup process using this device.
+If you already possess another Android device, such as a tablet or a smartphone, you can speed up the setup process using this device.

-You will be required to choose a Wi-Fi network (that is if you do not have an ethernet connection), and then you would need to answer a couple of questions about preferences and locations, some of which will be different according to the device type.
+You will be required to choose a Wi-Fi network (that is if you do not have an ethernet connection), and then you will need to answer a couple of questions about preferences and locations, some of which will be different according to the device type.

 Once you’re done with this short process, you will be launched to the Android TV home screen.
 Android TV devices, whether they’re TVs or external set-top boxes, come with voice-capable remote controls.